AhmedHanyGamal/blind-link/README.md

 ## Contributions
-This project is open to contribution
+This project is open to contribution (especially the UI/UX, since it's simply terrible and doesn't even work on mobile devices (I'm not a front-end guy))